RealDolos/node-fallocate/Readme.md

 Limitations
 ===

-Unfortunately the `fposix_allocateSync` and `ffallocateSync` cannot be in an async fashion, due to node not offering a proper way to pass file descriptors to child processes (only sockets and such).
+Unfortunately the `fposix_allocateSync` and `ffallocateSync` functions cannot be implemented in an async variant, due to node not offering a proper way to pass file descriptors to child processes (only sockets and such).

-If your OS or rather libc doesn't provide *64 implementations for offsets, the off_t sizes are guesses.
+If your OS or rather libc doesn't provide `*64` implementations for offsets, the `off_t` sizes are guesses.

 Supported platforms